daz4126/Nanny-State/README.md

 Calling the `Nanny` function does 2 things:

-1. It renders the initial view based on the initial state provided as an argument (as we saw in the Hello World example).
+1. Renders the initial view based on the initial state provided as an argument (as we saw in the Hello World example).
-2. It also returns the `Update` function that is the only way to update the state.
+2. Returns the `Update` function that is the only way to update the state.

 To be able to use the `Update` function, we need to assign it to a variable when we call the `Nanny` function.
 The convention is to call it `Update` but it can be any legal variable name: